Social Interactions Models with Latent Structures: Introduction

 To balance the trade-off between model misspecification risk and statistical efficiency, we propose a binary choice model featuring social interactions, group fixed effects, and latent structures.
 In our empirical application with the National Longitudinal Study of Adolescent to Adult Health (Add Health) dataset, this model enables us to analyze heterogeneous peer effects among students across different clusters of schools.
 Our proposed method simultaneously identifies the latent clusters and estimates the unknown parameters, revealing that students in one of the clusters of schools exhibit statistically significant peer effects.

-The binary choice model with social interactions and a latent structure is analyzed through a simultaneous game framework, where agents interact exogenously given social networks within groups.
+The binary choice model with social interactions and a latent structure is analyzed through a simultaneous game framework, where agents interact on exogenously given social networks within groups.
 The exogenous network assumption is standard in peer effects studies.
-It is adopted in the linear-in-means model \citep{manski1993identification,manski2000economic} and the discrete choice model \citep{brock2001discrete,lin2017estimation}.
-The nested pseudo likelihood (NPL, \citealp{aguirregabiria2007sequential,lin2017estimation}) algorithm is the off-the-shelf method in estimating the structural parameters in games.
-The NPL algorithm sequentially estimates unknown parameters and updates the conditional choice probabilities (CCPs), thereby circumventing the computational challenges related the growing dimension of states and actions.
+The linear-in-means model adopts it \citep{manski1993identification,manski2000economic}, as does the discrete choice model \citep{brock2001discrete,lin2017estimation}.
+The nested pseudo likelihood (NPL, \citealp{aguirregabiria2007sequential,lin2017estimation}) algorithm is the off-the-shelf method for estimating the structural parameters in games.
+The NPL algorithm sequentially estimates unknown parameters and updates the conditional choice probabilities (CCPs), thereby circumventing the computational challenges related to the growing dimension of states and actions.

 The data structure under consideration is similar to panel data, which is ubiquitous in econometric analysis.
-Tracking individuals over time, the rich information in panel data can produce more efficient estimators than those based solely on cross-sectional or time-series approaches.
-While parameter homogeneity is typically assumed to leverage the advantages of panel data --- including enhanced cross-sectional averaging power --- empirical studies frequently reject this assumption, see \cite{phillips2007transition}, \cite{browning2007heterogeneity}, \cite{su2013testing}, and \cite{lu2017determining}.
-As \cite{hsiao2022analysis} notes in his Chapter 1, inferences based on invalid homogeneity assumptions may be misleading.
-The other side of the spectrum of specifications is complete parameter heterogeneity across all groups.
+Because panel data track individuals over time, the rich information they contain can produce more efficient estimators than those based solely on cross-sectional or time-series approaches.
+While parameter homogeneity is typically assumed to leverage the advantages of panel data --- including enhanced cross-sectional averaging power --- empirical studies frequently reject this assumption, see \citet{phillips2007transition}, \citet{browning2007heterogeneity}, \citet{su2013testing}, and \citet{lu2017determining}.
+As \citet{hsiao2022analysis} notes in his Chapter 1, inferences based on invalid homogeneity assumptions may be misleading.
+On the other end of the spectrum of specifications is complete parameter heterogeneity across all groups.
 However, the limited sample sizes associated with each group yield less reliable estimators.